vitalune/optimarch-v2/README.md

 ## 🆘 Support

 For questions or support, contact:
-- Email: hello@optimarch.ai
+- Email: amirvalizadeh161@gmail.com
-- Phone: +1 (555) 123-4567
+- Phone: +1 (240) 479-8419

 ---

-Built with ❤️ and AI-powered innovation by the Optimarch team.
+Built with ❤️ and AI-powered innovation by Amir Valizadeh.